tango-crypto/nft-api-nodejs-onchain-example/README.md

 ```

 You can take the payment links and paste it on a browser and buy the token throught Tangopay.
+Here you can see a video of how it works https://www.youtube.com/watch?v=UXNc8a2ln94